 We have eaten at Pizza Express for a little while and my little girl always had a pizza with no cheese as she has a milk allergy, but now Pizza Express also do a vegan mozzarella and this is a game changer!
 She now feels like she can have a “proper” pizza like everyone else.

 They also do gluten free dough balls and pizza bases, along with a good range of options for most of the top 14 allergens.
 Again they have fab allergy details online too.

 You can’t go wrong with a pizza for kids and I’m sure the grown ups don’t mind either!

 We are big Côte fans and often eat here without the children.
 We were initially wary about bringing my little girl here as they didn’t used to have an allergy menu online, however the staff were so accommodating and were happy to swap menu items around to make sure what they served was suitable that it became a new favourite!

-Cote also have just launched “Cote at Home” where they offer lots of the restaurant classics to be enjoyed in the comfort of your own home.
+Cote have also launched "Cote at Home" where they offer lots of the restaurant classics to be enjoyed in the comfort of your own home.

 Full allergy information is available easily on the Cote at Home website by clicking on each individual dish and there is lots to choose from!

 Café Rouge is always our go-to when we are at Center Parcs but they have sites all over the country.
 Their chicken crunchies are a winner in this house.